Feel like yourself again

 Research shows that one of the most effective ways to stop male pattern baldness from getting worse is to block DHT with medication.

-Right now, the most effective medication for reducing DHT levels is finasteride (also sold under the brand name Propecia®).
-This prescription drug blocks 5-alpha reductase, reducing your DHT levels and limiting the damage DHT can cause to your hair follicles.
+Finasteride is also sold under the brand name Propecia®.
+This prescription drug has been shown to reduce DHT levels and limit the damage DHT can cause to your hair follicles.

-Research shows that finasteride prevents DHT-related hair loss from getting worse, and can even stimulate new hair growth.
+Indeed, research shows that finasteride prevents DHT-related hair loss from getting worse and may even stimulate new hair growth.

-Currently, finasteride is available as an oral and topical medication — but the Food and Drug Administration (FDA) has only approved the oral version as a treatment for hair loss.
+Currently, finasteride is available as an oral and topical medication, but the FDA has only approved the oral version as a treatment for hair loss.

-We offer finasteride online, following a consultation with a licensed healthcare provider who will determine if a prescription is right for you.
+We offer oral finasteride and topical finasteride online after a consultation with a licensed healthcare provider who will determine whether a prescription is right for you.

 2. Apply Minoxidil to Stimulate Hair Growth